0x416c616e/100daysofcode2019/README.md

 - Used vim, VS Code, PyCharm, Android Studio, and IntelliJ IDEA
 - Learned about the Apache Commons IO library for Java
 - Learned more about the Oracle API and the changes made in recent versions of Java (compared to Java 8)
+- Learned about Windows Server and Active Directory
+- Learned more command line utilities
+- Learned about design patterns
+- Learned about C
+- Learned about computer organization/architecture

 ---